 - a personal goals and experiences statement

-- accompanying education/work history resume
+- an accompanying education/work history résumé

 60-Hour Add-On School Counseling Specialty

 Effective Summer 2006, the M.A.Ed in School Counseling at Western Carolina University is a 60 semester hour degree program.
-Persons who hold a school counseling degree from WCU prior to Summer, 2006, or from a 48-hour CACREP accredited school counseling program may seek the 60 hour add-on to qualify for advanced degree salary level increase through the NC Department of Public Instruction (DPI).
+Persons who hold a school counseling degree from WCU prior to Summer 2006, or from a 48-hour CACREP accredited school counseling program may seek the 60 hour add-on to qualify for advanced degree salary level increase through the NC Department of Public Instruction (DPI).
 Note this add-on program qualifies persons for advanced degree salary level increase through NC DPI only but is NOT an advanced degree.

 To qualify for the 60-Hour Add-On School Counseling Program, candidates must have a Masters degree in School Counseling from Western Carolina University or a CACREP-accredited program and a state license in School Counseling.